TirthGada/MachineLearning_practice/README.md

 ### Why DBSCAN?
 Partitioning methods (K-means, PAM clustering) and hierarchical clustering work for finding spherical-shaped clusters or convex clusters.
 In other words, they are suitable only for compact and well-separated clusters.
 Moreover, they are also severely affected by the presence of noise and outliers in the data.

+###  IMP POINTS
+#### Core Points:
+A data point is considered a core point if it has a minimum number of neighboring points (minPts) within a specified radius (ε or epsilon).
+Core points are the foundation of clusters.
+#### Border Points:
+Border points are not dense enough to be core points themselves, but they lie within the radius of a core point.
+They are often considered part of the cluster associated with the core point.
+#### Noise Points:
+Noise points, also known as outliers, do not belong to any cluster.
+They are isolated points that have too few neighbors within the specified radius.
+#### Algorithm Steps:

+##### Parameter Selection:
+Choose the parameters ε (radius) and minPts (minimum number of points to form a core point).
+These values significantly influence the outcome of the clustering.
+##### Point Categorization:
+For each data point, calculate the number of points within the ε radius.
+If this count is greater than or equal to minPts, mark the point as a core point.
+Otherwise, mark it as a noise point.
+##### Cluster Formation:
+For each core point, recursively find all points within its ε radius and mark them as part of the same cluster.
+This process may involve merging clusters if overlapping regions are encountered.
+##### Assign Border Points:
+Assign border points to the cluster of their corresponding core point.
+##### Noise Removal:
+Noise points remain unassigned to any cluster.
+##### Advantages:

+Doesn't require the number of clusters to be specified.
+Can identify clusters with varying shapes and densities.
+Robust to noise and outliers.
+Handles clusters of different sizes.

+ ### CODE

+      from sklearn.cluster import DBSCAN

+       # min_samples == minimum points ≥ dataset_dimensions + 1
+       dbs = DBSCAN(eps=0.24, min_samples=5)
+       dbs.fit(scaled_customer_data)
+       labels = dbs.labels_ { This stands for different cluster also for noise points labels is equal to -1}
+       total_labels = np.unique(labels)
+       n_labels = 0
+       for n in total_labels:
+         if n != -1:
+         n_labels += 1
+         print("Number of clusters:", n_labels)

+         sns.scatterplot(data=scaled_customer_data,
+                x='Annual Income (k$)', y='Spending Score (1-100)',
+                hue='labels', palette='muted').set_title('DBSCAN found clusters')